Titus Chung

-Titus Chung Khiam Boon (Chinese: 章剑文) is the 10th Bishop of Singapore.
+Titus Chung Khiam Boon (Chinese: 章剑文) is the archbishop of the Anglican Church of the Province of South East Asia and the 10th Bishop of Singapore.
 He is a systematic theologian who serves at St. Andrew's Cathedral, Singapore.
 He was ordained in 1997 in the Diocese of Singapore after graduating from Trinity Theological College.
+Chung was installed for a four-year term as the seventh archbishop of the Province of South East Asia at St Andrew's Cathedral (Singapore) on 23 January 2024.